M64GitHub/zigreSID/README.md

 - `zig_sid_demo_unthreaded`
 - `zig_sid_demo_threaded`

-## 🧬 Demo Code
-### main_unthreaded.zig - audio buffer calculation in the SDL callback
-This is the most simple example of how to play a SID dump: the ReSIDDmpPlayer writes the SID register values of the dump on each virtual frame (synced to a virtual PAL video standard vertical sync).
-You can use a siddump utility to generate your own dumps.
-In this example the siddump is included via a C header file, generated via `xxd -i`.
-Once you set up the `sid` and `player` objects, you can run `player.play()` to start playback.
-SDL will play the sound in the background, and update the audiodata via callback.
-Audio generation is done within the callback in the SDL thread.

 ## 🧬 **Demo Code**

 This example demonstrates the simplest way to play a SID dump using the `ReSIDDmpPlayer`.